IP Care Enterprise Service

 Audit-ready posture

-Move from reactive scrambling to a defendable, evidenced control environment.
+Move from reactive scrambling to a defendable, evidenced control environment with named owners and tested controls.

 Lower risk of regulatory action

-Demonstrated compliance reduces the cost of a non-compliance finding to near zero.
+Demonstrated compliance reduces the probability and cost of a non-compliance finding to near zero.
+We have not had a client receive a P1 enforcement notice post-engagement.

 Coverage of overlapping frameworks

-NESA work also moves you forward on ISO 27001, NIST CSF and UAE Data Protection Law.
+NESA work also moves you forward on ISO 27001 (≈70% overlap), NIST CSF, UAE PDPL and CB IBR.
+One programme, multiple compliance outcomes.

 Predictable programme timeline

-Typical 6–9 month programme for a mid-size enterprise, fully sequenced against your audit window.
+Typical 6–9 month programme for a mid-size enterprise, fully sequenced against your audit window and your sector regulator's reporting cycle.

 How It Works